 But Prop 47 created a new crime called Penal Code 459.5 PC shoplifting.
 Under PC 459.5, people who enter an open store during normal business hours intending to steal merchandise worth $950 or less are guilty of shoplifting--and may NOT be charged with burglary.
 The new crime of PC 459.5 shoplifting is a misdemeanor for everyone who is not a registered sex offender and does not have certain very serious violent crimes on their record.

-What this means is that, for most people, shoplifting can only be charged as a misdemeanor going forward.
+What this means is that, for most people, shoplifting can only be charged with a misdemeanor going forward.
 But there are situations in which it could be a felony, including:

 - The defendant was charged and convicted before Prop 47 went into effect;